-Last Updated: April 17, 2018
+Last Updated: October 15, 2018

-Last Updated: April, 2018
+Last Updated: September, 2018

 The government aims to develop India as a global manufacturing as well as a research and development (R&D) hub.
 It has set up National Automotive Testing and R&D Infrastructure Project (NATRiP) centres as well as a National Automotive Board to act as facilitator between the government and the industry.
-The Indian government has also set up an ambitious target of having only electric vehicles being sold in the country.
-Indian auto industry is expected to see 8-12 per cent increase in its hiring during FY19.
+Under (NATRIP), five testing and research centres have been established in the country since 2015.

-Download (Size: 1.15 MB )
+Download (Size: 276 KB )

-Last Updated: April 17, 2018
+Last Updated: October 15, 2018

 india is expected to become the third largest market for electric vehicles by 2025 at 2.5 million vehicles.